fwilleke80/com_audioarchive/README.md

 With JavaScript enabled, the duration fields are accompanied by a two-handle slider.
 The text fields remain the submitted values and continue to work without JavaScript.

-Audio Archive stores the visitor's last-used filter values, tag mode, sorting, sort direction, and page size in the Joomla session.
+Punga Audio Archive stores the visitor's last-used filter values, tag mode, sorting, sort direction, and page size in the Joomla session.
 Returning to the same Archive menu item restores that state when no explicit filter state is present in the URL.
 Guest visitors are supported through Joomla's anonymous session cookie; the state is temporary and tied to that browser session.

 When JavaScript is available, opening a clip from an Archive or Sound Board stores the exact originating URL and active menu-item title in the tab's `sessionStorage`.
 The clip keeps its clean canonical URL, while its return link restores the exact Archive page, filters, sorting, pagination, or temporary shared Sound Board fragment.
 Previous/next navigation and frontend editing retain this tab-local origin.
 The state accepts only same-origin URLs, expires after 24 hours, and falls back to the resolved Archive menu item when JavaScript or browser storage is unavailable.